 Depersonalization is when your mind feels divorced from your own sense of self.
 It's when you are essentially overly self-aware to the point of feeling as though you're not in your own body.
 It's a consciousness that makes it feel like you're floating outside of yourself and that your actions are not your own.
 Depersonalization is a common symptom of panic disorder, and may occur with other anxiety disorders as well.

 Depersonalization can actually be its own disorder, or a symptom of depression, drug abuse, and even anxiety drugs.
 But it's also a very common symptom of severe stress and anxiety, most notably during panic attacks.
-Take my anxiety test to find out more about your anxiety and how to treat it.
+Take my free 7 minute anxiety test to find out more about your anxiety and how to treat it.

 Exactly why depersonalization occurs isn't entirely clear.
 Studies haven't yet been able to show what exactly goes on in the brain to create depersonalization.
 It's not deadly, nor is it indicative of a larger problem when it's caused by anxiety, but it does seem to occur in a very large number of people that suffer from intense stress.